-I’ll write about that process another day and what it might mean for my portfolio but today I’m looking at my June dividends and am excited by what I see.
+I’ll write about that process another day and what it might mean for my portfolio.
+Today, I’m looking at my June dividends and am excited by what I see.

-My portfolio is very ETF/mutual fund focused so a lot of the payouts are centered on these quarter ending months and these months drive my performance for the quarter and the year.
+My portfolio is very ETF/mutual fund focused.
+Mutual fund and ETF dividends are centered on these quarter ending months.
+These months drive my performance for the quarter and the year.
 Even though I’m not a dividend focused investor, I do feel like consistent and growing dividend payouts are a helpful tool in long term investing and as such, I set a goal of $8,000 for the year.

-I’m not quite sure if I’m on pace to beat that goal and a lot of it will depend on what happens in December but June certainly helped my totals move along.
+I’m not quite sure if I’m on pace to beat that goal.
+A lot of it will depend on what happens in December but June certainly helped my totals move along.
 Steve, my trusty dividend employee who has been lazying about the past two months found a lot of seasonal work in June and earned himself a solid wage!

 As a reminder, my March dividend totals were $1250.80 and last June’s dividend total was $1161.49 so both serve as a starting point for what was expected this June.
 With that in mind, let’s take a look at how June 2017 looks.

 June dividend income comes in at $1701.73!
-That’s a 46% increase over last June’s total and even a 36% increase over March!
-I’m pretty excited to see such big numbers and this is by far the biggest non December month I’ve seen since I’ve started tracking dividends.
+That’s a 46% increase over last June’s total.
+It’s even a 36% increase over March!
+I’m pretty excited to see such big numbers.
+This is by far the biggest non December month I’ve seen since I’ve started tracking dividends.

-On top of that, my tax-advantaged international fund also paid a long-term capital gain this month that amounted to $1187.91 which is not included in the above numbers as it’s not a dividend.
-My 401k does not split those out and instead shows everything as dividend so there’s so manual calculation to be done there but I want to track only dividends here and not skew the numbers with any capital gains since those are not regular.
+On top of that, my tax-advantaged international fund also paid a long-term capital gain this month that amounted to $1187.91.
+That is not included in the above numbers as it’s not a dividend.
+My 401k does not split those out and instead shows everything as dividend.
+That requires some manual calculation but I want to track only dividends here.
+The idea is to not skew the numbers with any capital gains since those are not regular.

-It’s great to see such big growth in dividends and it really shows the power of putting additional money into the market combined with dividend increases from individual stock holdings.
-A lot of this growth has come from some of my recent purchases which have driven the yield of my portfolio up.
-REITs and bonds have been underweight recently and those have been the asset classes getting more of a cash infusion which serves to help the dividend picture.
+It’s great to see such big growth in dividends.
+That really shows the power of putting additional money into the market.
+Combine that with dividend increases from individual stock holdings and baby, you’ve got a stew going.
+A lot of this growth has come from some of my recent purchases.
+Those have driven the yield of my portfolio up.
+REITs and bonds have been underweight recently.
+Those have been the asset classes getting more of a cash infusion which serves to help the dividend picture.

-I also had one of my individual funds(the same one that paid the LTCG) pay out a small dividend in June despite normally only paying in December which helped bump the number up as well.
+I also had one of my individual funds(the same one that paid the LTCG) pay out a small dividend in June.
+That fund normally only pays in December which helped bump the number up as well.

-One of my core individual holdings, UnitedHealth Group(UNH) raised their dividend another 20% in June which was first seen here and is going to help the numbers quite a bit going forward.
+One of my core individual holdings, UnitedHealth Group(UNH) raised their dividend another 20% in June.
+That bump is first seen here and is going to help the numbers quite a bit going forward.
 UNH has not only been a strong performer for me but has raised their dividend substantially for the last 7 years.
 Their 5 five dividend growth has been an amazing 31.6% and they still only have a payout ratio in the low 30% range which leaves them plenty of room to grow.

-The beautiful thing with these dividends is they get reinvested right back into the portfolio which means an additional $36.59 in dividends annually going forward.
+The beautiful thing with these dividends is they get reinvested right back into the portfolio.
+That means an additional $36.59 in dividends annually going forward.
 It may not seem like much but every little bit helps.

-I do a fun little exercise each month where I see how much my portfolio earns me on an hourly basis via my dividend employee Steve and he got himself a nice raise this month.
+I do a fun little exercise each month where I see how much my portfolio earns me on an hourly basis via my dividend employee Steve.
+Dude got himself a nice raise this month.

 Steve’s hourly wage in March was $7.50/hr and it shoots up to $10.21/hr in June!

-The June numbers bring my total dividends for the year up to $3246.79 or an annual hourly wage of $3.25 for dear old Steve.
+The June numbers bring my total dividends for the year up to $3246.79.
+That’s an annual hourly wage of $3.25 for dear old Steve.
 I’m still far away from my portfolio supporting any sort of lifestyle I want but the growth is clear from these graphs.